The complex, unique terroir of the O’Connell Family Vineyard imparts an unmatched flavor into a wine that is dramatically site specific.

 A classic Cabernet Sauvignon perfectly suited for elegant cuts of beef, lamb, and game meats.

-An almost unheard of oak program of barrel aging for 4 1/2 years in French oak of medium toast.
+A rare oak program of barrel aging for 4 1/2 years in French oak of medium toast.

 Very limited availability: 191 cases.